tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

 ## Audio files

 AJT Japanese can add audio files from accent dictionaries to Anki cards.
-To set up audio profiles and audio sources, go to "AJT" > "Japanese Options" > "Audio".
+To set up audio profiles,
+go to "AJT" > "Japanese Options" > "Audio".

 Add at least one audio profile, selecting the source and destination fields.

+To set up audio sources,
+go to "AJT" > "Japanese Options" > "Audio sources".
-Below Profiles, you will see a list of loaded audio sources.
+There you will see a list of loaded audio sources.
 Sources can be enabled or disabled.
 Each source is given an arbitrary name and a URL that points to its index file.